cauta/exchange/README.md

 - metrics / alerting
 - backups / disaster recovery
 - scaling / k8s
+- vip mm channel

+# process

-### process
+### process framework

-culmination of my frontend skills and new backend learning. made this as clean as possible while keeping scope tight.
+- culmination of my frontend skills and new backend learning. made this as clean as possible while keeping scope tight.

-decide on structure, schema, and write e2e tests fast so iterate fast. stub out models just enough of the different ones to test.
+- decide on structure, schema, and write e2e tests fast so iterate fast. stub out models just enough of the different ones to test.
+- when starting from scratch, important to: decide structure. decide data shape. decide data flow. fill in rest of details. edge cases and optimization require more thinking

+### main learnings

+- setting up databases. using sqlx.
+- designing domain/api/db models.
+- using channels for engine input and websocket broadcast.

+### log

 - want to build exchange
 - reference previous code